Senegal women's national football team: Summer Olympics

 Senegal have not attempted to qualify for the women's football tournament at the Summer Olympic Games.
 Although they initially entered the qualifiers for the 2008 edition, the Lionesses later withdrew and have not participated in any Olympic qualifying campaigns from their establishment in 2002 through to 2024.

 Women's Africa Cup of Nations

-Senegal have qualified for three editions out of the eleven they attempted.
+Senegal have qualified for four editions out of the twelve they attempted.
 Their first appearance came in 2012, with their best performance occurring a decade later in 2022, when they reached the quarter-finals.